-Top 5 2nd Quarter Trades of SH - GuruFocus.com
+Top 5 2nd Quarter Trades of Sh - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-SHEETS SMITH WEALTH MANAGEMENT reduced their investment in ARCA:IWF by 18,063 shares.
-The trade had a 0.69% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $240.42.
+Sharkey, Howes & Javer reduced their investment in NAS:ESGE by 250,134 shares.
+The trade had a 2.1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $33.74.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 1000 Growth ETF has a price-earnings ratio of 25.55 and a price-book ratio of 8.98.
+In terms of valuation, iShares MSCI EM ESG Select ETF has a price-earnings ratio of 11.39 and a price-book ratio of 1.67.

-SHEETS SMITH WEALTH MANAGEMENT reduced their investment in NYSE:VZ by 82,147 shares.
-The trade had a 0.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $50.59.
+Sharkey, Howes & Javer reduced their investment in ARCA:IJR by 63,487 shares.
+The trade had a 1.57% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $99.35.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.